-Introduction to the UN International Day of Peace Virtual Conference
+United Nations International Day of Peace Conference - VIC

 UN International Day of Peace Conference

-This conference brings together people from our diverse multi-cultural community to discuss current strategies to establish Peace at the national and local community level.
+This one day conference brings people together from our diverse multi-cultural community to discuss current peace-building strategies at regional, national and local community levels.

-When: the closest Saturday to Peace Day which is held Internationally on September 21st.
+When: the closest Saturday to Peace Day, which is held on September 21st world wide.

 Bridge of Peace